E-flat minor: Music in E-flat minor

 Janáček's Piano Sonata, 1.
 X. 1905, arguably his best-known work for the piano, is in E-flat minor.

+Earlier piano sonatas in the key are the Grand Sonata, Op.
+3/1 by George Pinto and the Piano Sonata by Paul Dukas.

-Alkan composed the final movement for Symphony for Solo Piano in E-flat minor.
+Alkan composed the final movement for Symphony for Solo Piano in E-flat minor, as well as the final etude from his Trois morceaux dans le genre pathétique.

+The slow movement from the Clarinet Sonata Op.
+167 by Camille Saint-Saëns is in E-flat minor.

 Prokofiev's Symphony No. 6 opens in E-flat minor but does not return to this key.
 A few other less well-known composers also wrote symphonies in this key, such as Andrei Eshpai, Jānis Ivanovs (fourth symphony Sinfonia Atlantida, 1941), Ovchinnikov and Nikolai Myaskovsky.
 Aram Khachaturian wrote his Toccata in E-flat minor while studying under Myaskovsky.

 E-flat minor is the key in which Shostakovich composed his fifteenth and final string quartet.

 Rachmaninoff's Elegie, Op.
 3, No. 1, from Cinq Morceaux de Fantaisie, is in E-flat minor, as is his Étude-Tableau, Op.
 39, No. 5.

+In Stravinsky's Firebird Suite, most of the Berceuse is in E-flat minor, except for the final measures that lead into the Finale.

 The waltz "On the Hills of Manchuria" by Ilya Shatrov, about the loss of Russia in the Russo-Japanese War, is written in E-flat minor.
 As mentioned, E-flat minor is common in Russian pieces.
 "On the Hills of Manchuria" is perhaps the most notable example.

 Guitarist Yngwie Malmsteen has composed a number of pieces in E-flat minor, including the Concerto Suite for Electric Guitar and Orchestra.

 The jazz composition "Take Five" is also in this key.